 Once finished on the inside, move to the outside.
 Take that broom you had previously and diligently inspect around all of your doors, windows, soffits, gutters, and downspouts.
 If you see webs, immediately take them down.

 Ensure all woodpiles, toys, furniture, and various debris are moved further away from the exterior walls.
 By removing all spider webs, eggs, you will have disrupted their habitat.
 This should result in a decrease in activity after roughly two weeks.

-The best way to remove spiders in Framingham, MA
+The best way to remove spiders